MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/appx/Get-AppxPackage.md

 Get-AppxPackage -Name Microsoft.ScreenSketch
 ```

-This command gives information about the ScreenSketch app.
+This command displays information about the ScreenSketch app.

 ### Example 4: Get all app packages for a particular Publisher